boblone19/OWASP-MSTG/Document-cn/0x04b-Mobile-App-Security-Testing.md

 When using an app you should still be aware that other apps are reading the clipboard continuously, as the [Facebook app](https://www.thedailybeast.com/facebook-is-spying-on-your-clipboard "Facebook Is Spying On Your Clipboard") did.
 Still, copy-pasting passwords is a security risk you should be aware of, but also cannot be solved by an app.

-#### Penetration Testing (a.k.a.
+#### 渗透测试 (a.k.a.
 Pentesting)

 The classic approach involves all-around security testing of the app's final or near-final build, e.g., the build that's available at the end of the development process.
 For testing at the end of the development process, we recommend the [Mobile App Security Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs "OWASP MASVS") and the associated checklist as baseline for testing.
 A typical security test is structured as follows:

-- **Preparation** - defining the scope of security testing, including identifying applicable security controls, the organization's testing goals, and sensitive data.
+- **准备(Preparation)** - defining the scope of security testing, including identifying applicable security controls, the organization's testing goals, and sensitive data.
 More generally, preparation includes all synchronization with the client as well as legally protecting the tester (who is often a third party).
 Remember, attacking a system without written authorization is illegal in many parts of the world!
-- **Intelligence Gathering** - analyzing the **environmental** and **architectural** context of the app to gain a general contextual understanding.
+- **情报收集(Intelligence Gathering)** - analyzing the **environmental** and **architectural** context of the app to gain a general contextual understanding.
-- **Mapping the Application** - based on information from the previous phases; may be complemented by automated scanning and manually exploring the app.
+- **综合应用功能分析(Mapping the Application)** - based on information from the previous phases; may be complemented by automated scanning and manually exploring the app.
 Mapping provides a thorough understanding of the app, its entry points, the data it holds, and the main potential vulnerabilities.
 These vulnerabilities can then be ranked according to the damage their exploitation would cause so that the security tester can prioritize them.
 This phase includes the creation of test cases that may be used during test execution.
-- **Exploitation** - in this phase, the security tester tries to penetrate the app by exploiting the vulnerabilities identified during the previous phase.
+- **渗透(Exploitation)** - in this phase, the security tester tries to penetrate the app by exploiting the vulnerabilities identified during the previous phase.
 This phase is necessary for determining whether vulnerabilities are real and true positives.
-- **Reporting** - in this phase, which is essential to the client, the security tester reports the vulnerabilities he or she has been able to exploit and documents the kind of compromise he or she has been able to perform, including the compromise's scope (for example, the data the tester has been able to access illegitimately).
+- **汇报(Reporting)** - in this phase, which is essential to the client, the security tester reports the vulnerabilities he or she has been able to exploit and documents the kind of compromise he or she has been able to perform, including the compromise's scope (for example, the data the tester has been able to access illegitimately).

 ##### Preparation